 Get started: Use drafts and experiments to test the performance of automated bidding.

 - Choose the largest campaign that you’re comfortable experimenting with.
+You can also find campaigns that are a good fit for Smart Bidding in the Recommendations page.

 Why: In testing, more data means more confidence and faster results.